pegasus-isi/pegasus/doc/sphinx/glossary.rst

       The logical handle to the storage resource described in the Site Catalog, where input data required by a workflow resides.

+   Kickstart
+      A lightweight C executable that Pegasus uses to launch user executables to gather m

    Logical File Name
       The unique logical identifier for a data file or an executable.
 Each LFN is associated with a set of PFN’s that are the physical instantiations